vinnylg/leafletslm/docs/reference/index.md

 > **The Engine**

 Contains the static architectural definitions and design strategies.
-This module defines *what- the model is before it begins learning.
+This module defines *what* the model is before it begins learning.

 - **Definitions**: Base classes and wrappers for Large Language Models (e.g., Llama, BERT).
 - **Adapters**: Configuration for parameter-efficient adaptation strategies (PEFT, LoRA).